msztylko/programming-from-ground-up/first-programs/README.md

 1 - the number of the `exit` *system call*.
 When you make a system call, the system call number has to be loaded into %eax.
 To make a system call, operating systen requires various parameters that are stored in registers.
 For `exit` system call, the OS requires a status code to be loaded into %ebx.

+line `movl $0, %ebx` corresponds to return number.
+We can change it to ` movl $42, %ebx` and after running this program exit status will be 42.

 ```assembly
 int $0x80